NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 - The channel is malfunctioning for some reason
 - The electrode was improperly placed or didn’t have contact with the scalp
 - (if working with wet electrodes) Two or more channels were bridged
+- (if working with wet electrods) The electrode got saturated

 ### 3.2.
 How to spot a bad channel
 You can detect bad channels even before you have finished collecting the data.
 For example, if you know one of the channels was not functioning properly or if you noticed that one of the electrodes lost contact with the scalp during the experiment, you can mark it to be excluded from analysis.